Why is PU so common??

 Welcome to your reliable resource for online holistic veterinary help › Forums › Pet Owners Forum › Surgical Problems › Why is PU so common??

-This topic contains 1 reply, has 1 voice, and was last updated by Anonymous 11 years, 5 months ago.
+- This topic has 1 reply, 1 voice, and was last updated 12 years, 6 months ago by Anonymous.

 I found this awesome messsage board looking up info about PU.
 My 7 year old male cat had problems with a blockage, had to stay at the vets for 3 days and have a catheter put in, then just two weeks later blocked up again and had to have the PU operation and stay for 5 days.
 It breaks my heart to see so many male cats suffering like this.
 What is the main cause and how can other pet owners prevent this from happening?